bjornum/tes/README.md

 <h2 align="center">Setting up the Project</h2>
 1. Go to the lang.en.json file, and define the settings of the Project.
 - If to show Logo or just project text in the navbar.
+- Which modules and pages should be within the project, and alot of other things.

 2. Find or create a .env file.
 The project will use from this to display:
   - TenantID